Youthanize

-Youthanize is the first full-length album by grindcore band The Color of Violence.
+Youthanize is the debut full-length album by grindcore band The Color of Violence.
 It was released under Epitaph Records on April 7, 2009.
 The album was made purely for fun as guitarist and vocalist stated, "It may not be groundbreaking, and it may not sell any copies, but we tried to be ourselves and experiment, and we're all really happy with the way it turned out, so fuck it."